 Do you really need a champagne saber?
 Absolutely, yes.
 It actually has far more applications than you might imagine: Christmas, New Year’s, birthdays, weddings, graduations—any time the occasion calls for uncorking a bottle of Champagne with a dramatic flourish.

 Shucking oysters, fresh from the sea, is one of summertime’s sublimest pleasures.
-This stout knife’s stainless-steel blade and maple burl handle easily pries the little buggers from their shells.
-Impeccably crafted, it’s an heirloom you’ll pass down to the next generation.
+This knife easily pries the little buggers from their shells.

 If you cook a lot of fish, you need one of these knives, which are expertly designed to slice and de-bone the delicate skin.
 The long, slim blade lets you cut along the backbone and under the skin, ensuring that no edible parts are wasted.